eosnetworkfoundation/bootstrap-private-network/doc/step-by-step.md

 ## Environment

-Many linux OS will work, these instructions have been validates on `ubuntu 22.04`.
+Many linux OS will work, these instructions have been validated on `ubuntu 22.04`.

 ### Prerequisites
 Apt-get and install the following